 Greater Manchester Police Greater Manchester Police - Domestic abuse and Bury Council Domestic Abuse Bury Council - Domestic abuse web pages provide advice and links to services for victims of domestic abuse.

 A briefing sheet on lessons learnt from a recent serious case review, which had an element of domestic abuse, can be downloaded from this page.
 Please also see the Greater Manchester Safeguarding Procedures - Domestic abuse and Greater Manchester Safeguarding Procedures - MARAC.

-BSCB provides a training course on domestic abuse and child protection.
-For further information, please see the link to the Courses - Book a safeguarding children training course web page.
+BISP provides a training course on domestic abuse and child protection.
+For further information, please see the link to the Courses.
+Bury SCB - Book a BISP Training Course web page.